pragya-jain-00/Timed-Quiz/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GNU General Public License v3.0.
 You are free to use and modify the code for your own projects.
 See the [LICENSE](LICENSE) file for more details.

 ## Contributions